Deploying the on-premises gateway in an on-premises Kubernetes or OpenShift cluster

 After you provide all the credentials, the on-premises gateway is deployed.
 Also, the cred.json, external.config, and nginx.config configuration files are backed up in the /<userHome>/iig_auth directory.

-- (Optional, applicable only for the deployment in the Kubernetes cluster) Perform the following steps if you plan to monitor the on-premises gateway node and container health by using dashboards:
+- (Optional, applicable only for the deployment in the Kubernetes cluster) Perform the following steps if you want to monitor the on-premises gateway node and container health by using dashboards:

 - Navigate to the /<IIGateway_INSTALL_DIR>/hii/scripts directory.